 CBCG Fact Sheet (PDF)

 - The Graduate Student Child Care Grant is a financial need-blind grant (provides a $900 per quarter/$1350 per semester regardless of financial need and can be supplemented with additional funds from the CBCG program for those students who demonstrate financial need) for Graduate and Professional Students.
-Funds are available for summer quarter.
+Funds are available for summer term.

 GSCCG: Fact Sheet (PDF)